liutaihua/nbu/README.md

 Every op guy will reinvent wheel(port forwarding, VPN) to make dev and QA's life easier.
 However, under most circumstances, he will bite his own foot.
 There is just __NO__ free lunch.

-## The Solution
+## Define the problem

-First, we define `access a specific app server behind load-balancer` as a binding problem.
-Then, we call people who want to acess a specific server as a __APPLICANT__.
+First, we define access a specific app server behind load-balancer as a `binding problem`.
+Then, we call people who want to acess a specific server as a `applicant`.

 The key observations are: